Code-Institute-Submissions/FrankN88-fine-spirits_AprResub/README.md

 ![API keys](readme_files/api/api_key.png)

 4. Note the values for the publishable and secret keys
-5. In your local environment(env.py) and heroku, create environment variables STRIPE_PUBLIC_KEY and STRIPE_SECRET_KEY with the publishable and secret key values
+5. In your local environment(env.py) and heroku, create environment variables STRIPE_PUBLIC_KEY and STRIPE_SECRET_KEY with the publishable and secret key values.
 <br><code>os.environ.setdefault('STRIPE_PUBLIC_KEY', 'YOUR_VALUE_GOES_HERE')</code>
 <br><code>os.environ.setdefault('STRIPE_SECRET_KEY', 'YOUR_VALUE_GOES_HERE')</code>

 6. Back in the Developers section of your stripe account click on Webhooks
 7. Create a webhook with the url of your website <url>/checkout/wh/, for example: https://dashboard.heroku.com/apps/fine-spirits/checkout/wh/
-8. Select the payment_intent.payment_failed and payment_intent.succeeded as events to send
+8. Select the payment_intent.payment_failed and payment_intent.succeeded as events to send.

 ![Webhook](readme_files/api/wh.png)